-The rates for fees and premiums can be found in the brochure “Fees and premium rates” (DE, PDF) valid as of 08 October 2020.
+The rates for fees and premiums can be found in the brochure “Fees and premium rates” (PDF).

-In the series Hermes Cover Special a brochure with more detailed information on the calculation of the premiums has been published.
+In the series Hermes Cover Special a brochure (PDF) with more detailed information on the calculation of the premiums has been published.
 Additional information can also be found at the FAQs.

 Besides, a tool for the premium calculation (xlsx, German version only) is available for download.
 It enables you to determine the premium rate based on country and buyer risk categories and the horizon of risk.
 In addition, it is possible to take separate premium discounts for the provision of collateral security into account.